-Guiding Light Orphans currently has five categories of programs.
-Our medical camps that are held twice per year and provide the most basic medical care, our VHT's that travel through the communities and check on patients between camps, our epilepsy program which treats and supports patients suffering with epilepsy, our first medical clinic that will serve our patients on a regular basis, and our current special projects.
+Guiding Light Orphans currently has six categories of programs.
+Our medical camps that are held twice per year and provide the most basic medical care, our VHT's that travel through the communities and check on patients between camps, our epilepsy program which treats and supports patients suffering with epilepsy, our first medical clinic that will serve our patients on a regular basis, our women and girls empowerment programs and our current special projects.

 Guiding Light Orphans (GLO) holds medical camps approximately twice a year in local villages of the Masindi district.
 The camps concentrate on education, disease prevention and treatment, and maternal, newborn, and child health and wellness services.